-The student's application will be made anonymous and given to the selection board, a group of teachers, coaches, and community members for review for membership.
+The student's application will be given to the selection board, a group of teachers, coaches for review for membership.
 The board will make a recommendation for each student's membership based on the criteria listed above in the areas of scholarship, service, leadership, and/or character.